History of Trauma in Indiana

 Trauma is an important public health and health care delivery issue because of its major impact on the lives and health of Hoosiers.

 Trauma refers to people who have sustained severe injuries, requiring rapid evaluation and transport to specific hospitals with trauma care capabilities, staffed and equipped to provide the comprehensive care needed.
-All hospital emergency departments are not trauma centers; only 9 Indiana hospitals are American College of Surgeons – verified as trauma centers.
+All hospital emergency departments are not trauma centers; currently 23 Indiana hospitals are American College of Surgeons – verified as trauma centers.

 IC 16-19-3-28: State department designated as lead agency of a statewide trauma care system; rule making authority

 - (a) The state department is the lead agency for the development, implementation, and oversight of a statewide comprehensive trauma care system to prevent injuries, save lives, and improve the care and outcome of individuals injured in Indiana.